-EO-1 worked with a DOD munitions expert to determine how to safely manage the shells until they are shipped off-site for processing.
-Based upon this consultation, the shells were placed in a certified munitions magazine at the east end of TA-21 and access limited to EO-1 personnel.
-The 1000-ft standoff distance boundary marked for the shell storage is approximately 500 ft from the TA-21-based area of contamination boundary.
-That is, the magazine is more than 1500 ft from the closest area of contamination boundary.
-Before they were transferred to the magazine, the shells were decontaminated to the extent possible to address surface radiological contamination and properly labeled based upon the level of residual radionuclides.
+EO-1 worked with a DOD munitions expert to determine how to safely manage the shells until a processing and disposal method could be developed.
+Based upon this consultation, the shells were placed in a certified munitions magazine at the east end of TA-21 and access was limited to EO-1 personnel.
+The 1000-ft standoff distance boundary marked for the shell storage was approximately 500 ft from the TA-21-based area of contamination boundary.
+Before final processing and disposal, the munitions were x-rayed to determine whether they contained explosives, but the results were inconclusive.
+To confirm the munitions were inert, they were opened using shaped explosive charges at one of the Laboratory's firing sites.
+Before it was transferred to the firing site, each munition was radiologically decontaminated by abrasive blasting.
+All of the munitions were determined to be inert, and the metal casings were sent off-site to be recycled.